Kin The Know

 The right time for you to stop will depend on your health, hormonal changes, and levels of certain nutrients needed.

-However, the general recommendation for most women is once your baby reaches six months or you stop breastfeeding (whichever comes later) in which you can switch back to a regular multivitamin.
+However, the general recommendation for most women is once your baby reaches 6 months or you stop breastfeeding (whichever comes later), you can switch back to a regular multivitamin.

 When should you switch from prenatal to postnatal vitamins?